Action-Driven Flows for Causal Variational Principles: Minimizing movements for causal fermion systems in finite dimensions

 \subsection{Minimizing movements for the causal action principle}

 In view of the constructions of the previous section, it seems preferable to work with the moment measures.
-Moreover, the proof of Theorem~\ref{thmexist} shows that, for constructing minimizers, it is no loss of generality to consider measures of the form \beq \rho = F_* \m \eeq with
+For notational simplicity, we denote the zeroth moment measure by~$\m$.
+Then the proof of Theorem~\ref{thmexist} shows that, for constructing minimizers, it is no loss of generality to consider measures of the form \beq \rho = F_* \m \eeq with